Butchers (2020) Review

 Butchers begins at the burial of the Watson brothers’, Owen (Simon Phillips, The Nights Before Christmas, Gehenna: Where Death Lives) and Oswald (Michael Swatton, C.A.M., Hillbilly), mother.
-That wouldn’t be an odd way to start a film except they’re burying her, and it’s in a wooded clearing, not a cemetery.
-And when a car breaks down nearby they kill the driver and keep his passenger Celeste (Samantha De Benedet, A Storybook Christmas) for their pleasure.
+That wouldn’t be an odd way to start a film, except they’re burying her, and it’s in a wooded clearing, not a cemetery.
+And when a car breaks down nearby, they kill the driver and keep his passenger Celeste (Samantha De Benedet, A Storybook Christmas) for their pleasure.

-Fast forward a few months and Jenna (Julie Mainville, Ghastlies, Confessions of a Haunting…), her boyfriend Mike (James Hicks, Midway) and their friends Taylor (Anne-Carolyne Binette, Built to Kill) and Chris (Frederik Storm, An Unexpected Killer) break down in a rather familiar-looking spot.
+Fast-forward a few months and Jenna (Julie Mainville, Ghastlies, Confessions of a Haunting…), her boyfriend Mike (James Hicks, Midway) and their friends Taylor (Anne-Carolyne Binette, Built to Kill) and Chris (Frederik Storm, An Unexpected Killer) break down in a rather familiar-looking spot.
 Mike and Taylor head to the nearest town for help.
-Unsurprisingly the locals aren’t as friendly as they seem.
+Unsurprisingly, the locals aren’t as friendly as they seem.

-In any case that’s about the only clever idea they had.
+In any case, that’s about the only clever idea they had.
 Butchers, (not to be confused with The Butcher or Butcher the Bakers) is a collection of clichés from The Texas Chainsaw Massacre, The Hills Have Eyes, Wrong Turn and so many other films.
 There’s even someone who shares TCM’s Hitchhiker’s love of Polaroids, that’s how deep they dive for stuff to copy.

 Considering how many sequels, reboots and imitations the three films I just mentioned have been responsible for, this kind of plot is still a popular one.
-And it can be effective, if done right.
-Butchers however just goes through the motions.
+And it can be effective if done right.
+Butchers, however, just goes through the motions.
 The four friends are bland and utterly predictable stereotypes.
-From the moment Mike and Taylor insist on being the ones to go for help you can start checking off the plot points.
+From the moment Mike and Taylor insist on being the ones to go for help, you can start checking off the plot points.

-The villains are equally as cliché.
+The villains are equally cliché.
 There’s the “smart” brother, the really dense brother, and something lurking in the back of the barn making strange noises.
 What are the odds there’s a barely human member of the family as well?

 Simon Phillips should have made an impressive villain as Owen.
 He’s big, scowls a lot and can scream “You cunt!” real loud.
 He also has a nasty looking axe and a big gun.
 But he has no backstory or motive, he simply says they kill and butcher people because it needs to be done.
-Nor does the script make him bizarre or unique enough to stand apart apart from a host of other big, backwoods killers.
+Nor does the script make him bizarre or unique enough to stand apart from a host of other big, backwoods killers.

 Butchers is available to stream from Red Hound Films.